nsit-karan/java-algorithms/README.md

 - search
   - linear search, binary search, order agnostic bin search

+- binary search
+  - find ceiling for a no in an array

 - threads
   - basic code to print100 nos all in their own threads
   - threadpool - print100 nos constrained by the pool size